VidishaShah29/pygames/2048/README.md

 ## `2048_game.py`

-The `2048_game.py` is just a very simple 'rendering' of the 2048 board, with keyboard arrows moving.
+The `2048_game.py` is just a very simple 'rendering' of the 2048 board, with keyboard arrows used for moving.

 ### Dependencies